systemd/systemd/docs/RANDOM_SEEDS.md

 message (see above).

 Various other components run during early boot that require random bytes.
-For example, initial RAM disks nowadays communicate with encrypted networks or access encrypted storage which might need random numbers. systemd itself requires random numbers as well, including for the following uses:
+For example, initrds nowadays communicate with encrypted networks or access encrypted storage which might need random numbers. systemd itself requires random numbers as well, including for the following uses:

 * systemd assigns 'invocation' UUIDs to all services it invokes that uniquely identify each invocation.
 This is useful retain a global handle on a specific